How often do you use hashtags?

 Before posting anything on social media, identify your niche.
 A niche is that one category or field that you would like your business to be known in or you want to dominate.
-Is it database management, online marketing, website design?
+Is it database management, industrial marketing, HR enterprise technology? website design?

 (Which brings us to the second point.)

-2. Always discover new hashtags
+2. Always discover new industry and community hashtags

-Using the same hashtags in your post doesn’t just put you under the suspicious spam radar of Twitter (or Instagram’s) algorithm, but it can give your followers the impression that you’re just posting the “same old thing.”
+Besides, using the same hashtags in your post doesn’t just put you under the suspicious spam radar of Twitter (or Instagram’s) algorithm, but it can give your followers the impression that you’re just posting the “same old thing.”
 Hence, using new hashtags is important.

 You can search for new hashtags in two ways:

 - Use an online tool to search for related hashtags.
-You just input a specific hashtag in the search box and it will generate related keywords that you can use alternatively with your active hashtags.
+You just input a specific hashtag in the search box and it will generate related keywords you can use alternatively with your active hashtags.
 Some tools you can explore: Raven tools, SE ranking, and Serpstat.

-- Do keyword clustering.
+- Do hashtag keyword clustering.
 Basically, this means grouping your keywords into categories.
 From a general keyword like “social media,” you can go further by clustering them into five (or more) categories: advertisement, poll, survey, calendar, weekly post, video content.
 You can start creating hashtags from these categories and build your content around them.

-The benefit of clustering your hashtags into categories is that you don’t have to recreate your list thus saving you time.
+The benefit of clustering your hashtags into categories is that you don’t have to recreate your list, thus saving you time.
 Who doesn’t want that???!!?
 Just copy and paste it.